-Marker training if one of the most effective developments in dog training to become widespread in the last ten years.
-You will find that trainers of gun dogs, trick dogs, service dogs and pet dogs — even those who were once poo-pooed the method now embrace it.
-The method is best known from the world of marine animal training (dolphins trained for the military, for example) where people need a way to communicate with animals that can’t be controlled physically.
+Marker training if one of the most effective developments in dog training to become widespread in the last ten or fifteen years.
+Trainers of gun dogs, trick dogs, service dogs, pet dogs, zoo animals — even those who once looked down on the method — now embrace it.
+The method emerged from training military animals such as dolphins trained by the military to rescue lost naval swimmers or to locate underwater mines.

-Step one: Establish the clicker or word as a marker.
+Step one: Establish the clicker or “yes” as a marker.

 - Click or say yes only once.